-Recently and with minimal media attention (yes media i am happy to talk to you) in New Zealand and the Pacific, the ability to write non English characters into Web addresses became a reality for many of the worlds popular extensions such as .com, .org, .net, .tv and so on.
+Recently and with minimal media attention in New Zealand and the Pacific, the ability to write non English characters into Web addresses became a reality for many of the worlds popular extensions such as .com, .org, .net, .tv and so on.
 Thus giving Māori the ability to correctly spell macron Māori words in web addresses, i.e. our 5 unique characters “ā,ē,ī,ō,ū”.
 Addresses such as www.māori.org are legitimate web sites that can be accessed and created.

 As with many other Indigenous Peoples, prime Māori web addresses were quickly taken by non Māori orientated individuals and are being cyber squatted most likely with the intent of a similar saga as with the release of .maori.nz where names were bulk registered and offered for resale at 100 times the original price by a non Māori company in Auckland.